elylucas/env2file/readme.md

   object: { abc: 123, stuff: [{ name: 'ely' }] }
 };
 ```
-env2file will automatically attempt to convert your values to proper JS types (booleans, numbers, objects, and strings)
+env2file will automatically attempt to convert your values to proper JS types (booleans, numbers, objects, and strings).

 If you provide OS Environment Variables to your build, DotEnv will automatically replace the values in the `.env` file.
 This allows you to setup a local `.env` file for development, and have your build system override the values for specific environments (Testing/Staging/Prod).